5 ways Productive Urban Landscapes address climate change

-Solutions to climate change can be as simple as rethinking how society uses unproductive landscapes.
-Roots Down is building a movement that will transform random, barren, and boring patches of grass and cement into regenerative and bountiful landscapes filled with vegetation.
-We know that doing it the “right way,” with simple upgrades, will bring us closer to the ultimate goal of saving this planet from irreversible climate change.
-Regenerative and ecologically sound landscapes emit less CO2 and reduce greenhouse gas emissions.
-The health of our planet can start to be restored!
-Also, it helps that these solutions encourage less spending! *wink wink* So, what are some other ways Productive Urban Landscapes (PULs) can address climate change?
+Climate change solutions are as simple as rethinking how society uses unproductive landscapes.
+Roots Down is building a movement that is transforming random, barren, and boring patches of grass and cement into regenerative and bountiful landscapes filled with vegetation.
+We know that simple upgrades bring us closer to the ultimate goal of saving this planet from irreversible climate change.
+Regenerative and ecologically sound landscapes reduce greenhouse gasses so the health of our planet can be restored!
+These solutions also encourage less spending! *wink wink* So, how else can Productive Urban Landscapes (PULs) address climate change?

 Building better lawns